-It is common for tenants to be liable for the maintenance of internal decorations and repairs of the parts of the building they occupy, while landlords will generally be liable for structural repairs.
-Of course, it is at the discretion of the parties to agree specific terms in accordance with their requirements.
+It is common for tenants to be liable for the maintenance of internal decorations and repairs of the parts of the building that they occupy, while landlords will generally be liable for structural repairs.
+Naturally, it is at the discretion of the parties to agree specific terms in accordance with their requirements.
 Tenants have the option to sublet but may not sublet a property (or part thereof) without the explicit consent of the landlord.
-Several co-working spaces are operating in Cyprus where it is possible to pay a daily, weekly or monthly rent to use a dedicated or flexible working space to operate a business exclusively or part-time, which is popular with freelance professionals.
-For these arrangements, it is not generally required to obtain a business licence or meet any formalities.